 -On August 13 (10:30am) Circle Round program will be recorded live Inside Tanglewood’s Linde Center for Music and Learning as Rebecca Sheir and composer Eric Shimelonis will be joined by a quartet of Boston Symphony Orchestra musicians plus an all-star cast of actors.

 -Also, be sure to check out the schedule for Boston University Tanglewood Institute Young Artists Orchestra performances at Tanglewood-23.

-During the “Watch and Play” prior to the concert we have attended last summer, two lovely violinists – members of the Boston Symphony Orchestra – engaged the kids with questions (“How does this music makes you feel?”), rhyming exercises, and virtuoso musical jokes (have you tried playing one violin with 2 bows?).
+I am hoping family pre-concert “Watch and Play” sessions will be back next summer.
+We made sure to include these fun and educational programs part of our Tanglewood visits when our kids were younger.
+They typically included several members of the Boston Symphony (performing that night) engage the kids (ages 3-10, but all welcome!) with questions (“How does this music makes you feel?”), rhyming exercises, and virtuoso musical jokes (“Have you tried playing one violin with 2 bows?).

 3. CONCERT TIME: KIDS CAN STILL PLAY!

-During the concert time, when not dancing, Vi and her friend Sasha were (mostly quietly) coloring.
-It’s acceptable for patrons on the lawn to get up and leave at times, or eat and drink, as long as does not excessively bother other patrons.
-(I can tell you that girls’ dancing during all performances they attended never bothered anyone).
+It is perfectly acceptable for the concert-going families on the lawn to get up and leave at times, or eat and drink, as long as you do not excessively bother other patrons.
+(I can tell you that the girls’ dancing during performances did not seem to bother anyone).
 Choose your lawn place “strategically” depending on your family’s needs.
 We had our blanket close to Shed, under a tree (for best shade).
-If it rains, you can quickly find refuge in the rear of the Shed; but some families prefer to position themselves further back in the rear of lawn, closer to play area (and bathrooms).
+If it rains, you can quickly find refuge in the rear of the Shed; but some families prefer to position themselves further back in the rear of lawn, closer to play area (and the bathrooms).